eclipse/epsilon-website/mkdocs/docs/faq.md

 ## What is the difference between E\*L and language X?

-If the available [documentation](../doc/) doesn\'t provide enough information for figuring this out, please feel free to ask in the [Epsilon forum](../forum).
+If the available [documentation](../doc/) doesn't provide enough information for figuring this out, please feel free to ask in the [Epsilon forum](../forum).

 ## Are Epsilon languages compiled or interpreted?